-Written by Ryan on Wednesday the 28th of March 2018.
+Written by Active Minds on Wednesday the 28th of March 2018.

 When a loved one or family member is diagnosed with dementia it can, understandably, be a difficult time for their family and close friends.
 Not only do they need to adjust to the new diagnosis, but they also may struggle to find a place to fit within their loved one’s dementia journey.
 This is especially hard if a loved one’s care is mainly undertaken by a care worker in a care home setting, often leaving the family feeling isolated and unneeded.

 As a dementia care worker there are steps you can take to involve family and friends, helping to support and advise them in not just the care of their loved one, but also the best ways to communicate and interact with them.
 This will not only help family members feel valued and involved but will also ensure that the person who is living with dementia is supported and looked after.

 Talk to the family about helping to get involved in daily tasks with their loved one.
 This can be something as simple as folding their laundry with them or joining them as they eat their lunch.
 Engaging a person with dementia in a familiar activity helps to keep them relaxed, which can aid conversation.
 Also, certain tasks may trigger memories, which can also help stimulate conversation between them and their family as they reminisce.